top of page

 The verb 'grasp' finds its origins in the Old English word 'græpsan,' which meant 'to seize or grip.'
 This Old English term is akin to the Old Norse word 'greppa,' which also signifies 'to seize' or 'to grasp.'
 Both of these roots trace back further to the Proto-Germanic word '*grap-' from which 'græpsan' and 'greppa' evolved.
 The concept of firmly holding or seizing something with the hand or hands is deeply embedded in the etymology of 'grasp.'
 This word has maintained its essential meaning across centuries, emphasizing the action of taking hold or understanding something firmly, whether it's a physical object or an abstract concept.

-Quiz: Find the meaning of grasp
+Find the correct meaning of the verb grasp:

 Try Again!